monicaalyssa/mingo/README.md

 3. Install dependencies: `npm install`
 4. Install Expo CLI: `npm install -g expo-cli`
 5. Start the app with `expo start`, this will open the Expo Metro Bundler.
-6. Scan the QR code on your mobile device to open Mingo on the Expo Go app.
+6. Scan the QR code on your mobile device to open Mingo in the Expo Go app.

 ## Technologies & Dependencies
 ### Frontend